 However, to my surprise and delight, the commenters also included Diana Gorvin (the artist behind the sculpture of Dr. Salter’s Daydream), and then a few individuals that had actually known the Salters, and even relatives of the Salters themselves!

 Later, a researcher making a documentary about the Salters for the BBC got in touch (more of that in a moment…).
 The comments section of my uninformed little blog post ended up being an epicentre of knowledgeable of people discussing the Salters in Bermondsey!

 A new blog

 Life and family soon overtook me, and eventually my old blog was relegated to the realm of Geocities and Friends Reunited.
 Thankfully I backed-up the old blog post on the subject, and some years later, continuing my high regard for the Salters, and the interesting developments during the intervening years, I thought the subject well with revisiting/updating.

-Most of the above took place in 2008/2009.
+My original post and most of the above comments took place in 2008/2009.
 By chance in 2010 I happened upon a book about Alfred Salter in a charity shop: Bermondsey Story: The Life of Alfred Salter (published 1995, now out of print).
 Well worth tracking down a copy.

 The Secret History of Our Streets

 It turns our the researcher who contacted me was working on a BBC TV series called The Secret History of Our Streets.
 It’s wonderful series in which each episode focussed on a particular street, and examined its occupants from construction to the present day.
 (I thought the episode about Camberwell Grove was the best, but every street featured had a fascinating history).
 Reverdy Road was the subject of one programme.